Wildfires and Climate Change: Physics-Based Modelling of Fire Spread in a Changing World

 • Data assimilation and management

-• Development of techniques that can adequately support the needs of fire management
+• The development of techniques that can adequately support the needs of fire management

 The aim of this proposal is ambitious but essential to understand and predict the occurrence of uncontrolled fires: We need a fundamental physical model to understand the process of fire spread.
-This model needs to be validated and must work for all conditions and fuel types.
+It needs to be validated, and it needs to work for all conditions and fuel types.

 Methodology